pragmint/open-practices/capabilities/visual-management.md

 It’s easy to default to tracking what’s easy to count: tickets closed, lines of code, story points.
 But these are outputs, not outcomes.
 To drive meaningful improvement, displays should connect work to its impact: customer behavior, system reliability, revenue generated, or time to resolve issues.
 When teams see the impact of their work, they can make smarter trade-offs and course-correct faster.

-### Set Work-in-Process Limits
+### Set and Enforce Work-in-Process Limits

-While setting work-in-progress (WIP) limits is a DORA capability, it is also a technique that is actionable.
-So, we're including it here as a supporting practice.
-Visually tracking and enforcing WIP limits prevents bottlenecks and helps to maintain a steady flow.
-By limiting the number of tasks that are actively worked on, teams can achieve greater focus, reduce context switching, and enjoy enhanced flow efficiency.
-This leads to faster and smarter software delivery.
+By limiting the number of tasks that are actively worked on, teams can achieve greater focus, reduce context switching, and enjoy enhanced flow efficiency, leading to faster and smarter software delivery.
+Start by setting limits that feel ambitious.
+This forces teams to make deliberate choices about what truly matters.
+The exact number depends on your team's context, but the goal is to create enough constraint to drive more effective prioritization and collaboration.

+When work gets blocked, collaborate rather than start new work.
+Instead of picking up new tickets, team members should:
+* Pair with other developers on active work
+* Perform code reviews to unblock others
+* Help QA test in-progress items
+* Mob on complex problems that need multiple perspectives

+Make the WIP constraint visible and respected.
+Display your WIP limits prominently on your board or dashboard.
+When the limit is reached, treat it as a hard stop—no new work enters the system until something completes.
+This discipline creates the pressure needed to finish what's started and forces the prioritization conversations that lead to better decisions.

+WIP limits aren't set in stone—regularly review and adjust.
+Monitor your flow metrics and team feedback to determine if your limits are too restrictive (causing idle time) or too permissive (allowing context switching and lead time lag).
+The goal is finding the sweet spot where teams feel focused but not hamstrung.

 ## Adjacent Capabilities